How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 A Distorted Selfie-Style Passport Photo Can Lead to Unwanted Stops at Airports

-Of course, an automated check isn’t your only worry if you have a distorted passport photo.
+Of course, an automated check isn’t your only worry if your passport photo is distorted.
 Distortion also affects humans’ ability to compare the photograph to the real face.

 4 Lighting Tips for Total Photography Beginners